 If you wish to fast being a diabetic, you should take the following measures-

 If you have any questions about fasting, you should always talk to your doctor or health coach.
-They can give you the recommended diet and let you know whether or not you can fast during Navratri.
+They can recommend a diet and let you know whether or not you can fast during Navratri.